-Mentoring a young adult is one way to ensure their up-skilling.
+Mentoring youth is one way to ensure their up-skilling.
 In a mentoring program, they are exposed to best practices and trusted methods of getting things done.
 This helps increase their professional development opportunities.

-Through observing the mentor's approach to the coordination of mentoring activities, young adults can refine their leadership skills.
+By observing the mentor's approach to coordinating mentoring activities, young adults can refine their leadership skills.
 One very important skill that passes from mentor to mentee is the problem-solving skill.

-Young adults can observe and be part of problem-solving processes which equips them with the know-how in solving future problems.
+Young adults can observe and be part of problem-solving processes, equipping them with the know-how to solve future problems.
 We can learn good interpersonal skills in the process of mentoring.
 A mentee learns the value of trust, a positive attitude, confidentiality, communication, mutual respect, and helpfulness.
 A mentoring program also gives young adults a chance to build their professional network, advance their careers, and stay on track.

 Being a good mentor is not dependent on the vastness of experience alone.
 There are qualities one must possess to ensure a healthy mentoring relationship1.

 A mentor must be very patient and nurturing.
 The mind of a young adult is not a tabula rasa.
-They already have their own experience and opinions which is sometimes quite opposite to the mentors.
+They already have their own experience, personal stories and opinions which is sometimes quite opposite to the mentors.